agoragames/kairos/README.rst

 Overview
 ========

-Kairos provides time series storage using Redis or Mongo backends.
-Kairos is intended to replace RRD and Whisper in situations where the scale and flexibility of Redis or Mongo is required.
+Kairos provides time series storage using Redis, Mongo or SQL backends.
+Kairos is intended to replace RRD and Whisper in situations where the scale and flexibility of other data stores is required.
 It works with `gevent <http://www.gevent.org/>`_ out of the box.
 Kairos is the library on which `torus <https://github.com/agoragames/torus>`_ is built.